From the Allergic Living archives; this popular article was first published in the magazine in 2010 and updated in 2016.

 Waserman emphasizes that these emerging allergies are still relatively rare, and that the top allergens are still the offenders behind the vast majority of reactions – but that is always subject to change.

 “It’s a moving baseline.
 Over the past few decades, people have become more allergic.
-We have different lifestyles, different exposures, different drugs, different immigrant groups who are coming in with different cooking patterns – and all of these things are likely interacting to affect the natural history of the old allergies or bring up new ones,” says Waserman.
+We have different lifestyles, different exposures, different drugs, different immigrant groups who are coming in with different cooking patterns – and all of these things are likely interacting to affect the natural history of the old allergies or bring up emerging allergens,” says Waserman.

 “So I never say never any more.
 No matter what somebody says they’ve had an adverse reaction to, it’s worth looking into.”